rinja-rs/rinja/book/src/creating_templates.md

 ## The `template()` attribute

-Askama works by generating one or more trait implementations for any `struct` type decorated with the `#[derive(Template)]` attribute.
+Rinja works by generating one or more trait implementations for any `struct` type decorated with the `#[derive(Template)]` attribute.
 The code generation process takes some options that can be specified through the `template()` attribute.
 The following sub-attributes are currently